 Our bill this month (we get one every other month) is for 800 cubic feet of water, which is on the high side for us – Seattle has broken a record and we are currently at 53 days of no measurable rain!
 That being said, we’ve had to water our garden, so our water bill has gone up some, though not terribly because we reuse water where we can and only water once the sun begins to set (less evaporation to contend with) and mulch the garden heavily.

 800 cubic feet = 5984 gallons of water.

 5984 gallons / 60 days X 4 people = 25 gallons per person per day (including washing cloth diapers for our son).

-Without making sacrifices to the way we live – we still shower regularly! – we’ve been able to cut our water use down to about 3/4 to 1/2 of the typical American household.
+Without making sacrifices to the way we live, we’ve been able to cut our water use down to about 3/4 to 1/2 of the typical American household.
 In the winter, this drops to about 19 gallons per person per day.

 Our current water bill is $188.52.
-Even a conservative 25% increase to that bill would be an additional $47/month.
+Even a conservative 25% increase to that bill would be an additional $47/every other month.
 (Some of the bill is a base charge so we don’t see a full 1/3-1/2 reduction in that cost).

 So what does it really cost to replace those fixtures?
 Not very much.

 - Two toilets: $169.20 x 2 = $338.40

 - Two shower heads: $8 x 2 = $16